simoncozens/fonts-and-layout/opentype.md

 ### The `CFF` table

 Finally, let's look at the table which is of least interest to typography and layout software, although font designers seem to rather obsess over it: the actual glyph outlines themselves.
+First, we'll look at the `CFF` table which, as mentioned about, represents fonts with PostScript outlines.

+What's interesting about the `CFF` table is that its representation is "alien" to OpenType.
+CFF is a data format borrowed wholesale from elsewhere - Adobe invented the Compact Font Format in 1996 as a "compact" (binary) way to represent its PostScript Type 1 fonts, as opposed to the longform way of representing font data in the PostScript language.
+It was used since PDF version 1.2 to represent font subsets within PDF documents, and later introduced into OpenType as the representation for PS outlines.

-The CFF table - as we mentioned above, for fonts using PostScript outlines - begins with a header before it launches into the outline definitions.
-This gives some :
+In other words, CFF is an independent font format, and so begins its own "public" header before it launches into the outline definitions, giving some general information about the font:

 ```
   <CFF>